Oh. What. Fun.: Production

 The film is produced by Amazon MGM Studios and directed by Michael Showalter.
 The script is based on a short story, published by Amazon Original Stories, written by Chandler Baker.
 Showalter and Baker wrote the script for the film.
 Baker is an executive producer.
 Producers on the project include Showalter and Jordana Mollick for Semi-Formal Productions, Berry Welsh and Jane Rosenthal for Tribeca Productions and Kate Churchill.
 Michelle Pfeiffer was cast in the lead role in March 2024.
 Chloë Grace Moretz, Dominic Sessa, Felicity Jones and Denis Leary joined the cast in April 2024.
 In May, Jason Schwartzman, Eva Longoria, Joan Chen, Devery Jacobs, Havana Rose Liu, Danielle Brooks, and Maude Apatow joined the cast of the film.
 Principal photography began on May 1, 2024, in Atlanta, Georgia, and wrapped on July 1.
+The title is a reference to the lyrics of "Jingle Bells" by James Lord Pierpont: "Oh what fun it is to ride in a one-horse open sleigh".
+The last name Clauster is a reference to Claus, the last name of Santa Claus.